taylor-peterson/taylor-peterson.github.io/_projects/shark_tracking.md

 # Introduction

-I began working with Professor Christopher Clark in the [Lab for Autonomous and Intelligent Robotics (LAIR)](http://newwww.hmc.edu/lair)in the fall of my sophomore year as a member of the Shark Tracking team.
+I began working with Professor Christopher Clark in the [Lab for Autonomous and Intelligent Robotics (LAIR)](http://www.hmc.edu/lair) in the fall of my sophomore year as a member of the Shark Tracking team.

-The LAIR has over 10 student researchers working on four major projects and several individual topics.
+The LAIR had over 10 student researchers working on four major projects and several individual topics.
 When I joined, the Shark Tracking team consisted of two other Mudd students (Yukun Lin and Hannah Kastein) and me.
-Since then, Richard Piersall and Rowan Zellers have joined the team while Hannah has left.
+During my tenure, Richard Piersall and Rowan Zellers joined the team while Hannah left.

 {% include image.html
     path="projects/shark_tracking/lairBBQ.jpg"